Company

 • Server-side encryption with customer-provided keys (SSE-C).

-AWS suggests turning on Amazon S3 Bucket Keys which is designed to improve performance for high volume workloads and reduce request costs for KMS-backed server-side encryption by 99%.
+AWS suggests turning on Amazon S3 Bucket Keys which is designed to improve performance for high-volume workloads and reduce request costs for KMS-backed server-side encryption by 99%.

 Client-Side Encryption: This is more difficult to implement but is a better choice than server-side encryption.
 Client-side encryption requires you to encrypt the data before sending it to AWS and decrypt it after extracting it from AWS.
 You are solely responsible for managing the encryption process and S3 encryption keys for buckets, not AWS.